Introduction — Archaeology and the Tradition of Historical Writing

 For every archaeologist, writing is a sacred process — because what the soil and stones cannot say in words, we must express through language.
 When I return from the field, I don’t just bring artifacts with me; I bring stories, contexts, and experiences.
 Organizing these experiences into coherent narratives is the first step of historical writing.

 My process always begins with detailed field notes.
 During excavations, every observation — the sequence of soil layers, the direction of artifacts, their texture, color, and depth — is carefully recorded.
 These notes are not mere data; they are the language through which the past communicates.
 My field diary is not just a notebook — it is the first draft of living history.
-Whenever I revisit those pages, I can almost feel the atmosphere of the site again — the scent of the dust, the stillness of the moment, and the whisper of time itself.

 4.2 Classification and Interpretation of Sources